TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod.rst

     boolean

 :aspect:`Description`
-   If set, the "Export" buttons are hidden in the list module.
-This applies to the button in the top for t3d exports, the button directly on the table listing for csv exports and the button in the tables single view.
+   If set, the :guilabel:`Download` and :guilabel:`Export` buttons are hidden in the list module.
+This applies to the :guilabel:`Export` button in the top for t3d exports, the :guilabel:`Download` button directly on the table listing for csv download and the :guilabel:`Download` button in the tables single view.

    This option is for example important to disable batch download of sensitive data via CSV or t3d exports.

-   The buttons "Export" and "Download CSV file" are hidden in single table view inside the list module:
+   The buttons :guilabel:`Export` and :guilabel:`Download` are hidden in single table view and inside the list module:

    .. include:: /Images/AutomaticScreenshots/WebList/WithExportButtons.rst.txt